Collaborating With Engineers to Build a Topic Selection Modal

 How might we make news content more relevant to colleagues, using the structure of a topic selection modal as a starting point?

-Background involved selecting personas to target.
-Personas we used expressed the need for at-a-glance views of news relevant to their roles.
+Background involved selecting user segments to target.
+Segments we chose expressed the need for at-a-glance views of news relevant to their roles.
 They also wanted the ability to distinguish between internal and external news.

 Third-party research was done to see how similar sites such as LinkedIn, Medium, and Foursquare let users select topics and hashtags they would like to follow.

 Designs were tested with users organically during the design and development of this modal.
 Research was done on different types of search functionality in order to supplement the design.